OldStarchy/Align-Spaces/README.md

 ## Config

 Set `"align-spaces.delay"` to a number to wait a number of milliseconds before realigning on typing / document change, or set it to "off" and use the `align-spaces.realign` command to realign.
+Set `"align-spaces.skip-after-first-assignment": true` to ignore any operators on a line after the first `=`.
+This can reduce some weird alignment scenarios.
+[See here for details](https://github.com/OldStarchy/Align-Spaces/issues/18).

 ## Features